Vaizard/mage-mikrotik/README.md

 # mage-mikrotik

 A somewhat unusual Ansible Mikrotik role.
-Until there's a propper Mikrotik connector, this role will generate a bash script and relevant (helper) files in {{ mikrotik_script_path }}.
+Until there's a propper Mikrotik connector, this role will generate a bash script and relevant (helper) files in `{{ mikrotik_script_path }}`.
 These are then to be executed manually.
+In order to understand this role, please see the /mage-mikrotik/templates/mikrotik.sh.j2 template.
+Basic rules:

+- some mikrotik.item.ssh_* are required
+- if you define
+  - ssh_keys, ssh keys will get uploaded and installed
+  - vpn_sstp, a sstp vpn gets configured and enabled (all including cert generation, ip pools, profiles and rainbow glitter)
+  - vpn_user, a vpn (sstp) user gets configured.

 Example playbook